5-Bits-in-a-Byte/inquiremb/README.md

   <img alt="Python" src="https://img.shields.io/badge/python%20-%2314354C.svg?&style=for-the-badge&logo=python&logoColor=white"/>
 </p>

 A message board for course instructors and students to post questions, provide answers, connect, and communicate.
-We built Inquire as an intuitive tool to aid professors with classroom discussion and insentivise productive interaction amongst peers.
+We built Inquire as an intuitive tool to aid professors with classroom discussion and incentivize productive interaction amongst peers.

 ---